Frequently Asked Questions

 - We usually admit about thirty people each year.
-Our goal is to have a cohort size of thirteen.
+Our goal is to have a cohort size of around thirteen students.

 - What is the average GPA?

-- The average undergraduate GPA of admitted applicants in 2017 was 3.80.
+- The average undergraduate GPA of admitted applicants is 3.79.

 - I am an international student, can I have the English language testing requirement waived?

-Yes, TGS does not require English language testing scores from those who have earned an undergraduate, or graduate, degree from an accredited institution where the language of instruction, for the whole institution, is English.
-Applicants who fulfill this, will have the language testing requirement waived once the application is submitted and as long as a copy of the transcript from that institution is included in the application.
+Possibly.
+The Graduate School (TGS) does not require English language testing scores from students who have earned an undergraduate or graduate degree from an accredited institution at which the language of instruction, for the whole institution, is English.
+Applicants who fulfill this criterion will have the language testing requirement waived once the application is submitted, as long as a copy of the transcript from that institution is included in the application.

 - Where should my IELTS scores be sent?